What’s the difference between blond vs blonde? Why do we use two different nouns and adjectives for fair hair color?

 The use of gender-neutral nouns

-While English doesn’t use gender-based grammar, it has a lot of gender-specific vocabulary.
+While English doesn’t use gender-based grammar any longer, it has a lot of gender-specific vocabulary.

 Many of these words have changed to a gender-neutral register in recent decades, particularly in American usage.